After waiting for my mid-2012 MacBook Pro to update for two days and nights, it’s finally on the latest macOS — 10.13 High Sierra!

 One last tip: if you can, postpone your High Sierra update schedule.
 Why?
 Because every major macOS release usually has issues and bugs, High Sierra is no exception.

 Case in point: A few days ago a security researcher found a security bug “that makes it easy for hackers to steal passwords and other hidden login credentials from a user’s system…to give hackers the ability to access Keychain data in plaintext without knowing the master password.”
 This was reported by Jon Martindale from DigitalTrends.
-Apple responded fast on this by releasing 10.13.1 two days after that.
+Apple responded fast to this by releasing 10.13.1 two days after that.

 While macOS High Sierra slowdown issues are less important than that bug, I imagine Apple will take care of them sooner or later.
 Hopefully, with a few more iterations, High Sierra will be error-free — and then you can update your Mac with confidence.